 Microsoft started eliminating Easter Eggs when it launched its Trustworthy Computing Initiative in 2002.
 But you can still find a number of hidden features and weird bugs in Windows that are almost as good as real Easter Eggs.

 And while most Windows errors tend to be a pain, some are actually quite entertaining.
-Care to discover them with us?
+Let's explore the best.

 Unless mentioned otherwise, the following Easter Eggs will work in all current versions of Windows.